-VI.A.2.e).(1) Each fellow must know the limits of their scope of authority, and the circumstances under which the fellow is permitted to act with conditional independence.
+VI.A.2.e).(1) Each fellow must know the limits of their scope of authority, and the circumstances under which the authority, and the circumstances under which the fellow is permitted to act with conditional independence.
 (Outcome)

 Background and Intent: The ACGME Glossary of Terms defines conditional independence as: Graded, progressive responsibility for patient care with defined oversight.